Theology of religions

 The theology of religions is the branch of theology (mostly represented by Christian, Hindu, Islamic and Jewish theology) and religious studies that attempts to theologically evaluate the phenomena of religions.
 Three important schools within Christian theology of religions are pluralism, inclusivism, and exclusivism, which describe the relation of other religious traditions to Christianity and attempt to answer questions about the nature of God and salvation.

 Purpose of the theology of religions

-The American theologian Langdon Brown Gilkey argued that the political situation of the West following World War II left a need for Christian thinkers to reconsider the place of other religions specifically because of the changing political world:
+The American theologian Langdon Brown Gilkey argued that the political situation of the West following World War II created a need for Christian thinkers to reconsider the place of other religions specifically because of the changing political world:

 Colonies vanished, Europe disappeared as a major power, other non-western power centers appeared representing other ways of life and other religions.
 The West no longer ruled the world...
 Western religion became one among the other world religions.

 Basic three-point model

 The most common model of the views that Christians take of other religions is a simple three-point model first articulated by Alan Race.